 My father's fear was quickly replaced with anger.
 He whipped one of his shoes off and brandished it as he came towards us ready to strike.
 He whacked Isolde as hard as he could across her nose.
 She gave a hideous yelp but quickly recovered and started towards him again.
 She was the most menacing creature I had ever seen as she toppled my father.

 The commotion drew my mother and Jean to the top of the stairs.
 My brother knocked my mother aside and flew to my father's aid dragging him up and away from Isolde as I tried to yank her in the opposite direction.
 I lost my grip and tumbled down the stairs.
-The wind knocked out of me as I hit the floor and in her fear for me Isolde dropped her efforts to attack my father and leapt down to my side.
+The wind knocked out of me when I hit the floor and in her fear for me Isolde dropped her efforts to attack my father and leapt down to my side.
 She licked my face over and over again until my lungs finally found their rhythm and I sucked in a deep and painful breath.

 "Jean," my father commanded, "go down there and put that devilish beast outside!"